Tanger Outlets to host Spring Job Fair

-NORTH CHARLESTON, SC (WCBD) — Tanger Outlets is hosting a Spring Job Fair on Monday, April 19.
+NORTH CHARLESTON, SC (WCBD) — Tanger Outlets will be hosting a Spring Job Fair on Monday, April 19.

-Remedy Intelligent Staffing is sponsored the event that goes from 10:00 a.m. to 2:00 p.m.
+Remedy Intelligent Staffing is sponsoring the event that goes from 10:00 a.m. to 2:00 p.m.

-Some retailers including Columbia Sportswear, Tory Burch, American Eagle Outfitters, Under Armour, Sperry, and Starbucks will have tables outside their stores.
-They will help applicants and conduct interviews.
+Some retailers including: Columbia Sportswear, Tory Burch, American Eagle Outfitters, Under Armour, Sperry, and Starbucks will have tables outside their stores.
+They will be there to assist applicants and conduct interviews on the spot.

-People interesting in working for center management can head to Suite 1072 which is across from Carter’s.
+People interested in working for center management, shopping services, security and maintenance can head to Suite 1072, across from Carter’s.

-If you are interested in working for Remedy Intelligent Staffing, you can head to Suite 1074, which is also near Carter’s.
+If you are interested in working for Remedy Intelligent Staffing, you can head to Suite 1074 also near Carter’s.

 Applicants are encouraged to bring their resumes and dress for interviews.